 If you have any questions about NUHA, please feel free to reach out to email@example.com.
 It's a very fun and casual group, so definitely don't be afraid to get involved!

-Cyrus Seyrafi is a fourth year history, philosophy, and mathematics major, excited to return for a second year as your president.
+Cyrus Seyrafi is a fourth (and final) year history, philosophy, and mathematics major, excited to return for a second year as your president.
 A fanatic for ancient through early modern history and philosophy, he's always working ingratiate more interesting stuff into our NUHA programming and presentations.
-He also serves as the editor-in-chief of the Northeastern Historical Review, and enjoys Percy Jackson & the Olympians, The Lord of the Rings, various Disney movies, Avatar: The Last Airbender, big band music, milk, and earl grey tea.
+He also serves as the editor-in-chief of the Northeastern Historical Review and enjoys Percy Jackson & the Olympians, The Lord of the Rings, various Disney movies, Avatar: The Last Airbender, big band music, the Bee Gees, milk, sticky toffee pudding, and earl grey tea.

 Maggie Clark is a junior at Northeastern studying Data Science and International Affairs.
 She currently works on co-op for the CoMM Lab in the Network Science Institute.
 Her historical interests include anything from global mythology to Appalachian origins.